Best Electric Mountain Bikes (e-MTB)

 One of the primary purposes of an e-bike is transferring power from the motor to the drivetrain to "support" your regular pedal stroke.
 All of the different drive units do this in relatively the same way, although subtle differences in their power output make them all feel slightly different.
 It is important to note that all of these systems work pretty well; the differences between them are relatively subtle but noticeable.
 We tested this metric primarily based on feel, as opposed to any sort of scientific measurement, and our testers could all notice the differences between the various models.
 All of the e-bikes we tested have several support modes offering varying levels of pedal assist support.

 Again, the new Turbo Levo SL falls into a different category than the rest of the bikes in this review.
 The new SL 1.1 motor is much smaller and puts out a max torque of 35Nm and up to 240 Watts of power.
 This is a little less than half of the competition, and that is the intention.
-The power output is impressively smooth, although it doesn't deliver the same strong power of the competition.
+The power output is impressively smooth, although it doesn't deliver the oomph of the full power models.
 It makes the rider work harder, and for some riders, it may be preferred.

 The bikes we tested all use a variety of e-bike motor systems, and the controls, the primary user interface, are an important element we rated but didn't weight as heavily as some of the others.
 Each motor system and its associated controls are slightly different.
 Our primary interest is in how user-friendly is it to interact with the system, how intuitive and ergonomic are the shifters, how good and easy to read is the display, and how easy is it to charge the battery?
 Each drive system also has a smartphone app that is intended to allow the user to fine-tune the motor's support settings, create custom settings, monitor battery charge and health, and a whole lot more.
 We don't feel the apps are necessary for the use of any of these e-MTB's, but those with an affinity for technology or personalizing your ride may be inclined to use them.

-The Commencal Meta Power 29 Team scored relatively well in this metric, with a small digital display mounted by the stem.
-It features Shimano's ergonomically friendly and low-profile shifter, as well as the E8000 handlebar, mounted digital display that is easy to read.
-The YT Decoy uses the same drive unit and controls as the Commencal and scored just a touch lower.
-Both have easy to reach controls and a digital display mounted by the stem on the handlebar, but the E7000 digital display lacks the color-coded output settings and just isn't as easy to read.
-The Bulls E-Stream has an all-in-one system that features the controls and display on a single unit mounted by the left grip on the handlebar.
-The Bulls controls and display have good button ergonomics, an easy to read digital display, and more information available on separate screens.
+The Commencal Meta Power TR Team scored relatively well in this metric, with a small digital display mounted by the stem.
+It features Shimano's ergonomically friendly and low-profile shifter, as well as the SC-EM800 handlebar mounted digital display that is easy to read.
+The YT Decoy uses a similar drive unit and controls as the Commencal and scored just a touch lower.
+Both have easy-to-reach controls and a digital display mounted by the stem on the handlebar, but the E7000 digital display lacks the color-coded output settings and just isn't as easy to read.

 Every bike we tested was a blast to ride.
 However, they all had very different ride characteristics.
 All of these could stand to improve in different areas, and as the market matures, the bikes continue to improve.
 We will continue to update this review as new bikes emerge, and electric mountain bikes continue to evolve.